Solar HVAC Design

 Air Conditioning

-Air conditioning is a better option for northern Australian locations where cooling is needed more than heating and humidity is an issue.
-Air conditioners can also be powered by your solar power and run in reverse for hydronic cooling.
+Air-to-air conditioning is the go-to option for northern Australian locations where cooling is needed more than heating and dehumidification is also needed.

-A combination of heat pumps and air conditioners can make good sense, paticularly for two storey dwellings in southern locations.
+A combination of hydronic heat pumps and air conditioners may make good sense, particularly for two-storey dwellings in southern locations.

 Schematic of a ducted air conditioning system